HIFEM vs EMS: Key Differences in Muscle Stimulation, Fat Reduction & Body Sculpting

 ApplicationsSuitable for home and commercial usePrimarily clinical/professional settings

-HIFEM’s unique advantage is inducing fat cell apoptosis through supramaximal contractions:
+HIFEM’s unique advantage is its potential to promote fat reduction through supramaximal contractions:

-EMS primarily stimulates muscle contractions through electrical current and does not produce the same level of fat apoptosis effect.
+EMS primarily stimulates muscle contractions through electrical current and may not produce the same level of fat reduction effect.

 Choose HIFEM If You Want:

-• Deep muscle stimulation — up to 6-8 cm penetration depth
+• Deep muscle stimulation — designed for deeper penetration

-• Non-contact treatment — no skin contact, no burn risk
+• Non-contact treatment — no electrode-related skin irritation

 Choose EMS If You Want: